Possible Preaching Themes

 • By living Christ’s law of love, his beatitudes, his care for the marginalized, he continues to dwell among us and his kin-dom endures as promised.

-Tags: Advent, David, Featured, House, Pregnancy, Womb
+Tags: Advent, David, House, Pregnancy, Womb

 Related Homily Outlines